 Lanterns will consist of eight episodes.
 Damon Lindelof and Tom King are co-writing and executive producing.

-Kelly Macdonald is also playing Sheriff Kerry, said to be the love interest of Chandler’s Hal Jordan.
-Garret Dillahunt is playing William Macon, a modern day cowboy, the series’ potential villain.
+Along with Chandler and Pierre, Kelly Macdonald is also playing Sheriff Kerry, said to be the love interest of Hal Jordan.
+Garret Dillahunt is playing William Macon, a modern-day cowboy, the series’ potential villain.
 Jason Ritter is playing his son, Billy Macon.
 Poorna Jagannathan is playing Zoe, a possible love interest of John Stewart.
-Ulrich Thomsen is playing Sinestro.
-Nathan Fillion is also confirmed to be returning as Guy Gardner from James Gunn’s Superman which gets released in July.
+Ulrich Thomsen is playing Sinestro who recently called out the David Corenswet Superman on Superman Day (watch below).
+Nathan Fillion is also confirmed to be returning as Guy Gardner from James Gunn’s Superman, which gets released in July.